 Military trials are a specialized form of criminal trial; they require the attention and legal counsel of a lawyer who is experienced with military law and trials in particular.
 Although military investigations and trials are different than civilian trials, a service member who has been accused of a crime still has the right to remain silent.
 This is covered under Article 31, which states:

-a.
-No person subject to this chapter may compel any person to incriminate himself or to answer any questions the answer to which may tend to incriminate him.
+No person subject to this chapter may compel any person to incriminate himself or to answer any questions that, if answered, may incriminate him.

 You also have the right to an attorney.
 Make sure you exercise these rights by hiring an experienced military law attorney and by using your Article 31 right to remain silent.
 Clarksville military lawyer James Phillips offers a free initial consultation to discuss your case.

 Are you a service member who is facing a Court-Martial?
 Contact us today.